Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 EOF
 ```

 The command above creates an `AzureIngressProhibitedTarget` object.
-This makes AGIC aware of the existence of
+This makes AGIC (version 0.8.0 and later) aware of the existence of
 App Gateway config for `prod.contoso.com` and explicitly instructs it to avoid changing any configuration
 related to that hostname.

 ### Enable with new AGIC installation
-To limit AGIC to a subset of the App Gateway configuration modify the `helm-config.yaml` template.
+To limit AGIC (version 0.8.0 and later) to a subset of the App Gateway configuration modify the `helm-config.yaml` template.
 Under the `appgw:` section, add `shared` key and set it to to `true`.

 ```yaml